Ship collision

-As sea lanes are getting more congested and ship speeds higher, there is a good possibility that a ship may experience an important accident during her lifetime.
+As sea lanes are getting more congested and ship speeds higher, there is a significant possibility that a ship may experience an important accident during her lifetime.
 Higher speeds may cause larger operational loads, like slamming, or excessively severe loads, for example during a collision.
 Denser sea routes increase the probability of an accident—in particular a collision—involving ships or ships and shore or offshore structures.

 Almost 27% of ship collisions occur near coasts and 22% at narrow channels.
-This is due to disregarding best practices and regulations by navigation officers and masters.
+This is usually due to disregarding best practices and regulations by navigation officers and masters.
 In addition, the IMO guidelines for voyage planning are not always followed.
-Violations usually occur when inadequate safe speed, overtaking or miscommunication with the pilot.
+Violations are usually associated with not maintaining a safe speed, overtaking, or miscommunication with the pilot.

 Collisions with wildlife

-Large whales and species like sea turtles often suffer lethal wounds from collisions with ships ("ship strikes").
+Large whales and species such as sea turtles or whale sharks often suffer lethal wounds from collisions with ships ("vessel strikes").
+There are programs in development and implementation phases aimed at reducing vessel speed in critical waterways, both voluntarily and by regulation, which aim to protect endangered whales.